johnhenry/liedenticon/docs/readme.md

 #### Future

-Both the SVG and PNG modules both inherit from an internal class called Grahic.
+Both the SVG and PNG modules both inherit from an internal class called Graphic.
 It should be easy to extend this object and support other fomats by implementing a "renderImage" and a "toString" method.